About Ministry Of Education

 Department of Higher Education:

-The Department of Higher Education, MHRD, is responsible for the overall development of the basic
+The Department of Higher Education, MoE, is responsible for the overall development of the basic

 infrastructure of Higher Education sector, both in terms of policy and planning.
 Under a planned